-A rear-end collision occurs when two vehicles are heading in the same direction on the same road, and the trailing vehicle runs into the vehicle in front.
-Although this type of accident most frequently occurs in cities and towns with stop and go traffic, drivers also have rear-end accidents on faster roads like freeways and highways.
+A rear-end collision occurs when two vehicles are heading in the same direction on the same road, and the driver of the trailing vehicle runs into the vehicle in front of it.
+Although this type of accident most frequently occurs in cities and towns with stop-and-go traffic, drivers also have rear-end accidents on faster roads like freeways and highways.
 Most often, the driver in the rear is totally or primarily at fault for tailgating, following too closely, or not paying enough attention to see that the driver in front has stopped or is slowing.
 In busier traffic areas, a rear-end collision can lead to a multi-car pileup, with the front vehicle being knocked into collisions with other vehicles.

 Injuries from rear-end collisions vary.
 For example, the sizes and speeds of the vehicles, the positions of the people inside each vehicle, the age and health of the people, and the parts of the vehicles that are actually struck can all affect the severity of any injuries.
 Injuries can range from neck and back pain, whiplash, spinal disc injuries, rotator cuff tears and other serious injuries or even death.